mithundeb/mithundeb.github.io/_pages/cv.md

 {% include base_path %}

-If the embedded PDF below does not load, you can [download](/file/MithunDebCV.pdf) it here
+If the embedded PDF below does not load, you can [download](/file/MithunDebCV.pdf) it here:

 <object data="/file/MithunDebCV.pdf" width="1200" height="1000" type='application/pdf'/>